 Strengthening your entire body will prepare your body to develop stronger abdominal muscles.
-You don’t need to workout/stimulate your ab muscles every day.
+You don’t need to exercise/stimulate your ab muscles every day.
 Like any other muscle group, they need time to recover and grow.

 Believe it or not, you can’t be selective in reducing body fat.
 You’ll need to bring the body-fat levels way down.
 Which involves monitoring your total caloric intake and burning more calories.

 Genetics play a part in how easy it is for people to burn fat.
 Some people will do it fast, and others will take longer.

 You will spend more time focusing on your diet than actually exercising.
 Working your abs out is something you’ll end up doing for a less than half an hour a handful of times a week.